ye-yu/sp-head-feature-preview/README.md

 The first field is `texture`.
 There is the <u>texture data</u> for the head encoded in Base64.
 This encoded text can be obtained from [Mineskin.org][1].

 The second field is `command`.
-This is to command to run when a player has interacted with the head.
+This is for setting the command to run when a player has interacted with the head.
 Identifier variables of `@a` (all online player), `@s` (executing player), and `@r` (random player) are supported.

 Finally, the last compulsory field is `devMode`.
 This configures the head to be obtainable in a `devMode==true`